presnick/ProgramsInformationPeople/_sources/Functions/Returningavaluefromafunction.rst

     def addEm(x, y, z):
         print x+y+z

-.. mchoicemf:: test_questionfunctions_2_3
+.. mchoice:: test_questionfunctions_2_3
    :answer_a: 25
    :answer_b: 50
    :answer_c: 25 + 25
+   :feedback_a: It squares 5 twice, and adds them together.
+   :feedback_b: The two return values are added together.
+   :feedback_c: The two results are substituted into the expression and then it is evaluated.
+The returned values are integers in this case, not strings.
    :correct: b
-   :feedback_a: It squares 5 twice, and adds them together
-   :feedback_b: The two return values are added together
-   :feedback_c: The two results are substituted into the expression and then it is evaluated.
-The returned values are integers in this case, not strings

    What will the following code output?